fbpx

 The IFI is the national body for film in Ireland.
 Located in Temple Bar, Dublin 2, the remit of the organisation is to Exhibit, Preserve and Educate.
 We provide access to cultural cinema both at IFI and nationwide with exhibition partners and create opportunities for audiences to enjoy film and related programmes in our Dublin city venue.

 Under the core function of Educate, the IFI welcomes children, young people and families to engage with IFI activities through our extensive education programme.
 This programme comprises screenings, a family festival, workshops, and other film-based activities and incentives for young people.
-While membership of IFI and the main programme is over 18s, we offer incentives for 15 – 18 to attend IFI with parental / guardian consent and we curate programmes for children, families and young people especially, and according to age appropriacy.
+While membership of IFI and the main programme is over 18s, we offer incentives for 16 – 18 to attend IFI with proof of age and we curate programmes for children, families and young people especially, and according to age appropriacy.
 Our aim is to create an ambient, open and safe environment for all audiences to enjoy and where children and young people availing of our services are safe from ‘harm’.

 What is Child Safeguarding?

-Child Safeguarding is about protecting children from harm, promoting their welfare and, in doing so, creating an environment in which children and young people are enabled to grow, develop and achieve their full potential.
+Child Safeguarding is about protecting children from harm as defined by Children First2 and in our Child Safeguarding Policy3.
+IFI is committed to the equal protection of children from harm regardless of race, ability, ethnicity, or sexual orientation and to promoting their welfare.
+We are committed to creating an environment in which children and young people are enabled to grow, develop and achieve their full potential

 IFI & Child Safeguarding